How can you use casino statistics in content marketing?

 - Use cohort analysis to measure content impact on different audience groups

-- Prioritise tests that address high-friction funnel steps identified by data
+- Prioritize tests that address high-friction funnel steps identified by data

-- Optimise content for search intent using combined SEO and behavioural signals
+- Optimize content for search intent using combined SEO and behavioral signals

 - Set up reliable attribution to understand channel contributions and avoid double-counting